Brenden Queen

 Brenden Michael Queen (born November 21, 1997), nicknamed Butterbean, is an American professional stock car racing driver.
-He competes full-time in the NASCAR Craftsman Truck Series, driving the No. TBA Ram 1500 for Kaulig Racing.
+He competes full-time in the NASCAR Craftsman Truck Series, driving the No. 12 Ram 1500 for Kaulig Racing.
 He is the 2025 ARCA Menards Series champion and the 2024 CARS Late Model Stock Car Tour champion.

 Racing career

-Queen started racing at the age of six in the legend division at his home track of Langley Speedway.
-He was mentored by Phil Warren, a seven-time Langley track champion, who served as his crew chief starting in the mid-2010s.
+Queen started racing at the age of six in go-karts at Langley Speedway then quickly moved to dirt go-karts with the Albemarle Kart Club on the same grounds as Dixieland Speedway in Elizabeth City, NC.
+After numerous championships kart racing, Queen advanced to the legend division at his home track of Langley Speedway.
+After more championships in the legend division, Butterbean moved to the Late Model Stock division.
+During these years he was mentored by Phil Warren, a seven-time Langley track champion, who served as his crew chief starting in the mid-2010s.
 Queen won three consecutive track championships at Langley in 2020, 2021, and 2022.
 He also won the 2016 late model stock track championship at East Carolina Motor Speedway and the 2022 dirt late model track championship at Dixieland Speedway.

 CARS Tour

 In 2022, Queen joined Lee Pulliam Performance to run full-time in the CARS Tour in 2023, but made a splash in November 2022 by winning the 30th Annual Charlie Powell Memorial 400 at Florence Motor Speedway, one of the major post-season races for Late Models (had been known as the Myrtle Beach 400 before the race was moved to Timmonsville).

 Queen won the 2023 CARS Tour race at North Wilkesboro held on the Wednesday before the track's Truck Series race and Cup Series race.
 Some NASCAR drivers, including Dale Earnhardt Jr., were also in that CARS Tour race.